How To Choose The Perfect Name For Your Organizing Business #3

 Last week we talked about the many you’ll wear for your professional organizing business.
 Check that post here!

-I recommend you look for timeless names, and something people can understand as soon as they read or hear it.
+I recommend looking for timeless names that are easy to understand as soon as people read or hear them.

-Searching for the name of your business can be an elaborate process and if you are eager to “just get rolling,” I suggest you start working using your name -in my case, it would look like “Helena Alkhas Professional Organizing Services”.
+Searching for the name of your business can be an elaborate process, and if you are eager to “just get rolling,” I suggest you start working with your name – in my case, it would look like “Helena Alkhas Professional Organizing Services.”

 Searching for the “perfect” business name can be tricky and most likely won’t happen overnight, so let’s look at some steps you can take to facilitate your search.

-How Do I Choose a Name for My Organization Company?
+How Do I Choose a Name for My Professional Organizing Company?

 1. Start Understanding What Makes Your Organizing Business Unique